szxp/log/README.md

 [Documentation is available at GoDoc](https://godoc.org/github.com/szxp/log).

 ## Releases
-Master branch is still unstable, but it will be considered stable and production ready after the 1.0 release.
-Releases after the 1.0 version will always be backward compatible.
+Master branch is the stable production-ready branch.

 ## Features
 * Only standard library dependencies